 Our neighbourhood recently got the addition of not one, but two new grocery stores.
 Both opened in early August, and they are located a mere 800 meters from each other!
 What a treat for foodies.

 I just snooped around Les 5 saisons for the first time yesterday.
 It’s a high-end store where you can expect to find expensive fine foods, Fauchon desserts, and where everything is very neatly stacked, even the bags of ice.
-Doing everyday shopping there would prove pricey, but that is not how I intend to use it.
+Doing everyday shopping there would prove pricey.

 The second store is Adonis, a middle eastern / mediterranean supermarket with exotic foods at a reasonable price.
 I found kashkaval, taramosalata, pomegranate syrup and big tubs of tahini for cheap.
 Given that these items are either nonexistent or very pricey in regular grocery stores, I am thrilled.
 The best part?
 Both stores are just a short bike ride away.